PascalSchroederDE/devops_for_ai_bt/content/4chapter.md

 The user can then start this pipeline.
 When starting it, the user can enter or change all the parameters defined above, as can be seen in Appendix \ref{sec:kfparameter}.

 Finally, the pipeline gets started, and every single step will be gone through automatically.
-With the manipulated *Fashion-MNIST* dataset created in chapter \ref{sec:objective} the accuracy can be measured and lays at about 98% while a loss of about 5%.
+With the manipulated *Fashion-MNIST* dataset created in chapter \ref{sec:objective} the accuracy can be measured and lays at about 98% with a loss of about 5%.
 This result can be visualized with an artifact.
 This artifact file replaces the `file_outputs` field of the defined operation:

 \begin{lstlisting}[caption={Python: Define artifact in pipeline operation}, captionpos=b] output_artifact_paths={